drewkilz/villagers_and_heroes_api/README.md

     # Switch to the vnh user
     su vnh

-    # install nginx and python and npm - had to do one at a time as there were errors when trying to install all at once
+    # install nginx and python - had to do one at a time as there were errors when trying to install all at once
     sudo apt update
-    sudo apt install nodejs
     sudo apt install nginx
-    sudo apt install npm
     sudo apt install python3-pip
     sudo apt install python3-dev
     sudo apt install build-essential